See the full list of 2018 Oscar nominees

 "Remember Me," "Coco"

-"Stand Up for Something," "Marshall"
+"Stand Up For Something," "Marshall"

 "This is Me," "Greatest Showman"